SeydouBerthe/apache-spark-starter/README.md

  Then place it in the "bin" folder of "hadoop.home.dir", In this example it's "D:\\BIG_DATA_WS\\lib",

- you may change this place base on your environment.
+ you may change this place base on your environment .